-Kyoung Hee Kim, Ph.D, AIA, NCARB, is an Associate Professor of the School of Architecture at UNC Charlotte, teaching design studios, MS studio labs, and sustainable technology integration.
-She is Director of the Integrated Design Research Lab (IDRL), an interdisciplinary research platform for integrating architecture design and innovative building technologies.
+Kyoung Hee Kim, Ph.D, AIA, NCARB, is a Professor of the School of Architecture at UNC Charlotte, teaching design studios, MS studio labs, and sustainable technology integration.
+She is the Director of the Integrated Design Research Lab (IDRL), an interdisciplinary research platform for integrating architecture design and innovative building technologies.

-As a recipient of 2019 UNCC’s Chancellor’s diversity grant, Dr. Kim organized lecture events under the theme of Women in Architecture Technology.
-She has offered lectures and workshops in the United States, Korea, Hong Kong, and China about performance-based design.
+As a recipient of the 2019 UNC Charlotte Chancellor’s Diversity Grant, Dr. Kim organized lecture events under the theme of Women in Architecture Technology.
+She has offered lectures and workshops in the United States, Korea, Hong Kong, and China about performance-based design and regenerative building technologies toward net zero energy, net zero carbon architecture.
 Dr. Kim co-chaired the Architectural Research Centre Consortium (ARCC) conference: the Visibility of Research at UNC Charlotte in 2013.
-Upon arrival at UNC Charlotte, she established the USGBC UNCC Student Chapter and has served as a faculty advisor since 2011.
-Dr. Kim has served on a National Science Foundation review panelist and as a member of the UNCC patent committee appointed by Chancellor.
+Upon arrival at UNC Charlotte, she established the USGBC UNC Charlotte Student Chapter and has served as a faculty advisor since 2011.
+Dr. Kim has served on a National Science Foundation review panelist and as a member of the UNC Charlotte patent committee appointed by the Chancellor.

 As a facade consultant at Front Inc., NYC (2007-2017), she was involved in a wide range of buildings, including King Abdullah University of Science and Technology (KAUST) (Saudi Arabia, Completion 2009), World Trade Center Museum Pavilion (NYC, Completion 2012), Eli and Edythe Broad Art Museum (Lansing, MI, Completion 2012), Mahakakhon Tower (Bangkok, Completion 2015), Stavros Niarchos Foundation Cultural Center (Athens, completion 2016), Shinsegae HQ (Korea, Completion 2016), Shenzhen Energy Mansion (China, Completion 2017), TWA Flight Center Hotel (NYC, Completion 2019), Capital Market Authority Tower (Saudi Arabia, Completion 2019) as well as a wide range of private and public buildings with green building labeling such as LEED, GBI, and Passivhaus.